 Freelance writers get a lot of advice about how to earn a better living.
-Most of it makes sense, but if you look at these responses, some of the advice we’ve been getting over the years doesn’t actually make any difference.
+Most of it makes sense, but if you look at what the data from the freelance writers survey shows, some of the advice we’ve been getting over the years doesn’t actually make any difference.

 For me, this was the most surprising part of the survey – the things I thought freelance writers had to have or do, but that actually don’t make much difference when it comes to what they earn.